tshepang/blog/content/splitting strings.md

     ['at', 'bnc']

-Perhaps it\'s a philosophical difference, but it\'s harder to do this with Python.
+Perhaps it's a philosophical difference, but it's harder to do this with Python.
 This is the only thing so that I found easier to achieve in Java than in Python: